JAremko/drop-in/README.md

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
   - *If Vim or Powerline doesn't look right in the tmux try `tmux -2` and make sure that client's `TERM` variable set to support 256 colors*
   - *Don't forget to replace `ADD https://github.com/jaremko.keys /home/developer/.ssh/authorized_keys` in the [Dockerfile](https://hub.docker.com/r/jare/drop-in/~/dockerfile/) with your key or mount it `-v <your-key>:/home/developer/.ssh/authorized_keys`*

+ **Leave a comment if you found a bug or if you have a suggestion!**